So I started out writing this as I thought about what I would say if someone asked in response to this post

 who the man was that my character loved.
 It turned into kind of a train of thought narration of my character's history with him and the experiences I imagined her having through the end of the main story and the beginning of Cadwell's Silver.
 It's written from the perspective of my Breton nightblade, Ilsabet Menard, after her first full day of questing in Cadwell's Silver.
 I don't really get ensconced in immersive roleplay, but I do have an active imagination and don't mind reading into things when it suits me.

 Darien Gautier.
 I had a feeling after reading his journal in Camlorn that there was more to him than the devil-may-care playboy persona he presented to the world.
 I took him up on his proposal that we get a drink after everything was settled, if only because I found him amusing and intriguing.
 (I still hold it against him that he never actually followed through with that drink.)
 His style grew on me during our subsequent adventures, and I learned how to manage him without taking him too seriously.
-I even succeeded in keeping my composure when he, um, rendezvoused with that lady captain to get her key (although it helped that I knew what to expect before I walked in... thanks, random soldiers' conversation).
+I even succeeded in keeping my composure when he, um, rendezvoused with that lady captain to get some intel out of her (although it helped that I kind of knew what to expect before I walked in... thanks, random soldiers' conversation).
 I took every available opportunity to hit on him, and he called me "my love" after I told him he could do better than Countess Tamrith.
 Cheeky flirtations aside, though, I came to see him as a dependable ally and someone I could feel secure about having by my side in tough situations.
 I found myself immediately scanning gatherings of power players to see if he was there, and it served to build up my discipline when I had to leave him behind to do whatever super dangerous commando mission King Emeric wanted to send me on.
 I realized there might be something more going on in my heart when I was more relieved to see him walk through a portal than I was to know that I had saved Queen Arzhela from being assassinated.

 Later I felt compelled to go back and talk to him about why I chose to set Angof the Gravesinger free even after everything he did to Glenumbra (which was already a pretty emotionally-charged choice for me), and he trusted my decision despite the lingering bitterness over what had happened in our common homeland.
 It was a given that I would choose him to accompany me through the Endless Stair, although I did talk to Cadwell and Skordo just to see what they would say (and I would have liked to see what kind of traveling companion Cadwell would have been, but there was no way I could pass up Darien).
 I was distressed to learn that he and Gabrielle were close and that he would rather stay with her than me when things got dicey, but I pushed on anyway because I had to.
 I was relieved that he and the others rejoined me so quickly, but it goes without saying that what happened next was one of the defining moments of the assault for me.
 I'll never forget that last image of him with his back toward me as the light overwhelmed my vision.
 And I'll never stop wondering if it was my fault that he was left behind when I rushed to activate Meridia's light.